Small interfering RNA: Applications: Allele-specific gene silencing

 One of the potent applications of siRNAs is the ability to distinguish the target versus non-target sequence with a single-nucleotide difference.
-This approach has been considered as therapeutically crucial for the silencing dominant gain-of-function (GOF) disorders,where mutant allele causing disease is differed from wt-allele by a single nucleotide (nt).
+This approach has been considered as therapeutically crucial for the silencing dominant gain-of-function (GOF) disorders, where mutant allele causing disease is differed from wt-allele by a single nucleotide (nt).
 These types of siRNAs with the capability to distinguish a single-nt difference, are termed as, allele-specific siRNAs.

 ASP-RNAi is an innovative category of RNAi with the objective of suppressing the dominant mutant allele while sparing expression of the corresponding normal allele with the specificity of single-nucleotide differences between the two.
-ASP-siRNAs are potentially a novel and better remedial alternative for the treatment of autosomal dominant genetic disorders especially in cases where wild-type allele expression is crucial for organism survival such as Huntington disease (HD),DYT1 dystonia (Gonzalez-Alegre et al. 2003, 2005), Alzheimer’s disease (Sierant et al. 2011), Parkinson’s disease (PD) (Takahashi et al. 2015), amyloid lateral sclerosis (ALS) (Schwarz et al. 2006), and Machado–Joseph disease (Alves et al. 2008).
+ASP-siRNAs are potentially a novel and better remedial alternative for the treatment of autosomal dominant genetic disorders especially in cases where wild-type allele expression is crucial for organism survival such as Huntington disease (HD),DYT1 dystonia (Gonzalez-Alegre et al. 2003, 2005), Alzheimer's disease (Sierant et al. 2011), Parkinson's disease (PD) (Takahashi et al. 2015), amyloid lateral sclerosis (ALS) (Schwarz et al. 2006), and Machado–Joseph disease (Alves et al. 2008).
 Their therapeutic potential has also been assessed for various skin disorders like epidermolysis bullosa simplex (Atkinson et al. 2011), epidermolytic palmoplantar keratoderma (EPPK) (Lyu et al. 2016), and lattice corneal dystrophy type I (LCDI) (Courtney et al. 2014).

 Challenges: avoiding nonspecific effects

-RNAi intersects with a number of other pathways; it is not surprising that on occasion, nonspecific effects are triggered by the experimental introduction of an siRNA.
+RNAi intersects with a number of other pathways; as of 2010 it was not surprising that on occasion, nonspecific effects are triggered by the experimental introduction of an siRNA.
 When a mammalian cell encounters a double-stranded RNA such as an siRNA, it may mistake it as a viral by-product and mount an immune response.
 Furthermore, because structurally related microRNAs modulate gene expression largely via incomplete complementarity base pair interactions with a target mRNA, the introduction of an siRNA may cause unintended off-targeting.
 Chemical modifications of siRNA may alter the thermodynamic properties that also result in a loss of single nucleotide specificity.